-Boroughs is Executive Vice President and Chief Investment Officer of Chubb Group, the world’s largest property and casualty insurance company.
+Boroughs is Executive Vice President and Chief Investment Officer of Chubb Group, the world’s largest publicly traded property and casualty insurance company.
 He manages Chubb’s global investment portfolio, supervises the implementation of the company’s asset management strategies, and serves as a trustee of Chubb’s charitable foundation.
-Previously, he held executive positions at ACE Limited, Tudor Investment Corporation, and Fischer Francis Tree & Watts, and was a business school lecturer at the New York Institute of Finance.
+Previously, Boroughs held executive positions at ACE Limited, Tudor Investment Corporation, and Fischer Francis Tree & Watts, and was a business school lecturer at the New York Institute of Finance.

-Tim and Barbara are involved with several other nonprofit organizations, including Yale School of Medicine and New York – Presbyterian/Columbia University Irving Medical Center.
-In addition to the SEA Board, Boroughs is as a trustee of Orpheus Chamber Orchestra and studies and plays classical piano.
+Tim and Barbara have two grown sons and live in Westport, CT.
+They are involved with numerous nonprofit organizations, including Yale School of Medicine and New York – Presbyterian/Columbia University Irving Medical Center.
+In addition to the SEA Board, Boroughs is a trustee of Orpheus Chamber Orchestra and studies and plays classical piano.

 “Tim is the perfect Board Chair to lead SEA through its next chapter,” says Kanwal.
 “He’s passionate, enthusiastic, and brings a wealth of experience to the network.
-It has been an incredible privilege to be a part of SEA these past five years and I’m excited to see SEA continue to grow and develop with Tim as Board Chair.”
+It has been an incredible privilege to be a part of SEA these past five years and I’m excited to see SEA continue to grow and develop with Tim as Chair.”

 SEA is proud to welcome Robynne Chutkan, Jack Hellmann, and Sarah Robertson to the Board of Directors.
 “Robynne, Jack, and Sarah are terrific additions and bring a diverse set of experiences and strengths to the SEA Board,” says Chair Amrit Kanwal.
 “We are fortunate to have their leadership and support.”

-“SEA gives me a platform to work on two things I’m passionate about: squash and democratizing access to quality education,” Robynne says.
+“SEA gives me a platform to work on two things I’m passionate about: squash and democratizing access to quality education,” says Chutkan.
 “I took a 20 year squash hiatus and then started playing again a few years ago.
 I’m slower but more competitive than I was back in college, and if the knees weren’t so creaky, I’d happily play every single day.
 I’m particularly excited to be working on the SEA HBCU initiative, and have met so many wonderful and passionate people through those efforts.”

 “Robynne is a dynamo,” says Tim Wyant, SEA’s Executive Director.
-“She brings to the Board an infectious enthusiasm for the game and a positive, can-do vision for how we can make the squash community more inclusive, and the SEA network more successful.”
+“She brings to the Board an infectious enthusiasm for the game and a positive, can-do vision for how we can make the squash community more inclusive and the SEA network more successful.”